bamerman/tech-writing-workshop/barista-training-manual.md

 &nbsp; Species and varietals<br>
 &nbsp; Countries and regions<br>

-## What is coffee
+## Where coffee comes from
-Coffee comes from the seeds within the cherries of the **coffea** plant.
+Coffee comes from the seeds within the cherries of a coffee plant.

 <!--Add isolated image titled "Diagram of coffee plant anatomy" here-->

+<a name="coffee-plant">**Coffee plant**</a><br>
-Coffea plants come in different **species** and **varietals** that produce coffee with unique sensory characteristics. **Arabica** and **robusta** are the most common species of coffee plants, with arabaca being the more sought after of the two because of its superior aroma and flavor.
-Like wine, the varietals of  the  see <a href="#species-and-varietals">species and varietals</a> in the further reading section.
+Coffee plants–genus **coffea**–come in different **species** and **varietals** that produce coffee with unique sensory characteristics. **Coffea arabica** and **Coffea robusta** are the most common species of coffee plants, with Coffea arabaca being more sought after because of its superior aroma and flavor.
+The varietals of each species of coffee plant also affect the way coffee will taste.
+To learn more about coffee plants, see <a href="#species-and-varietals">species and varietals</a>.

+<a name="origin">**Origin**</a><br>
-Because coffea plants thrive in tropical climates, most coffee is grown in a ring of regions near the equator called the *coffee belt*.
-Each of the places within the coffee belt also affect the way coffee tastes, which is why coffee named after its origin.
-For example, Sumatran coffees are...
-For more information about <a href="#countries-and-regions">countries and regions</a>, see the further reading section.
+The place coffee is grown–its **origin**–also matters.
+Because coffee plants thrive in tropical climates, most coffee is grown in a ring of regions near the equator called the **coffee belt**.
+Each of the places within the coffee belt also affect the way coffee tastes, which is why coffee is often named after its origin.
+For example, *Sumatra* signals coffee that will taste earthy and zesty; *Ethiopa Yirgacheffe* signals sweet and floral.
+To learn more about origin, see <a href="#countries-and-regions">countries and regions</a>.

 <!--Add isolated image titled "The coffee belt" here-->

 <a name="production">**Production**</a><br>
 Once a crop of coffee ripens, farmers must prepare it for consumption.
-Coffee goes through these stages before it resembles the coffee beans sold at cafes and supermarkets:
+Coffee goes through these stages before it resembles the coffee beans at cafes and supermarkets:

 1. Picking
 2. Processing